-I am a 5th year Ph.D. candidate in the Department of Politics at Princeton University, affiliated with both the Center for the Study of Democratic Politics and the Program in Law and Public Affairs.
-My research focuses on accountability and responsiveness of political institutions, particularly the bureaucracy.
+I am a 6th year Ph.D. candidate in the Department of Politics at Princeton University, affiliated with both the Center for the Study of Democratic Politics and the Program in Law and Public Affairs.
+My research focuses on accountability and responsiveness of political institutions.
 More generally, I am interested in how government institutions develop the capacity and expertise to address societal needs.

 Attribution, Accountability, and Institutional Design in Bureaucratic Politics

-- Institutional Design and the Attribution of Presidential Control: Insulating the President from Blame (appendix)
+- Institutional Design and the Attribution of Presidential Control: Insulating the President from Blame (forthcoming)

-American Political Institutions, Bureaucratic Politics, Executive Branch Politics, Administrative Law, Statistical Methods, Text Mining and Analysis
+American Political Institutions, Bureaucratic Politics, Executive Branch Politics, Mass Media, Statistical Methods, Text Data